jamesbabwah/camp-sba-project/readme.md

 ## Problem Solving SBA solution
+This project was part of the programming section of my group's Information Technology School Based Assessment.

+## How to run
 Run the file and follow the instructions for a demo.
 To see a sample output without inputting anything run `cat sample_input.txt | python3 solution.py` in powershell.
-Sample output doesn't format properly on WSL for some reason but
+Sample output doesn't format properly on WSL for some reason.

-*This project requires python 3.10 to execute*
+*This project requires python 3.10 or above to execute*